akinpeloye/2023-Global-Cost-of-Living-Analysis-/README.md

 # 2023-Global-Cost-of-Living-Analysis-
 This project provides a detailed analysis and comparison of the cost of living across various countries, highlighting key factors such as rent, groceries, and restaurant prices to inform individuals and policymakers.
+[Click here to view the Report](https://app.powerbi.com/view?r=eyJrIjoiZTk5ZDFiMDEtMmM1OS00ZDRjLTlkZDMtZDE5NjlhZTcwYWQ3IiwidCI6ImU0ZjcyZThjLTZiZjUtNGZmZS1iZjFlLWY4YWY0MzM1MDNiMyIsImMiOjh9)

 ## Project Objectives:
 i.
 To identify the countries with the highest and lowest living costs, including rent and restaurant expenses. ii.
 To analyze and compare the cost-of-living data across different continents. iii.
 To highlight the affordability of countries by examining specific categories such as groceries and restaurant prices. iv.
 To provide insights into local purchasing power and its impact on the overall cost of living.

 ## Project Problem
 Understanding the global cost of living variations is crucial for expatriates, businesses, and policymakers to make informed decisions.
 There is a need for a comprehensive analysis that compares different countries and regions, considering various living expenses.